-A visit to our dental hygienists in Wolverhampton will allow us to perform professional cleaning that will remove plaque and tartar, the two main contributors to gum disease.
+A visit to our dental hygienists will allow us to perform professional cleaning that will remove plaque and tartar, the two main contributors to gum disease.
 During your appointment with us we’ll examine your gums, teeth, and lifestyle to deliver the best advice and treatments that will help you achieve a healthy mouth.

 Please call 01902 754 525 or send us a message using the form below.